krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 If in doubt, you should visualize the result (in Python, you can simply run `from klampt import vis; vis.debug(geom)`).

+Conversion from a group to a target type is only available when:
+1. There is a single object that can be converted to the target type.
+2. The target is triangle mesh or point cloud, and all objects can be converted to the target type.

 We perform computation speed tests to profile the performance of geometric operations.
-The test set contains both simple and complex geometries and is tested on a machine with specs...
-TODO.
+The test set contains both simple and complex geometries and is tested on a machine with a 5.4 Ghz Intel i9 processor.
 Simple test geometries are approximately spherical, have unit size, and have the following complexity:
 - GP: sphere
 - CP: 8 vertices
 - TM: 624 triangles